Last Revised: February 18, 2014

 3. SGA shall adjudicate all matters regarding alleged violations under Article X and shall make the final determination of the facts of each case.
 The judgments of SGA in these matters shall be final.

-4. Recognized Student Organizations must register their Organization for the current Academic no later than the end of the fourth week of school.
+4. Recognized Student Organizations must register their Organization for the current Academic semester no later than the third Wednesday of the semester.
 Failure to do so will result in the loss of privileges including, but not limited to: funding, space, reservations, and usage of Webster University in the Organization name.

 Article XI - Resolution Process